Overview for using Microsoft Teams, Shifts, and Viva Learning to foster teamwork

 - Teams API in Microsoft Graph v1.0

 - Shifts API in Microsoft Graph beta

-- Use the employee learning API to integrate with Viva Learning (preview)
+- Employee learning API to integrate with Viva Learning in Microsoft Graph v1.0

 - Calls permissions